rohitguptagit/sunfish-ivf-success-calculator/README.md

-# Getting Started with IVF Success Calculator App
+# Getting Started with `IVF Success Calculator App`

-This version of the IVF Success Calculator was built to mimic the version available on the official CDC website.
-The same front-end setup is used for the form and identical formulas are used in the back-end for result calculations.
+This version of the IVF Success Calculator was built to mimic the version available on the official CDC website (https://www.cdc.gov/art/ivf-success-estimator/).
+A similar front-end setup is used for the form and identical formulas are used in the back-end for result calculations.

 For this project, the front-end and back-end servers need to be set up separately.
 Before we get started, please go through the following steps to make sure you have the project ready to go:

-Step 1: Clone the repository to your computer and open the folder in your desired Code Editor.
+**Step 1:** Clone the repository to your computer and open the folder in your desired Code Editor.

-Step 2: Ensure you have two separate terminal windows open in your Code Editor.
+**Step 2:** Ensure you have two separate terminal windows open in your Code Editor.

-Step 3: Ensure your Node.js version is up to date (this was built using Node.js v23.5.0).
+**Step 3:** Ensure your Node.js version is up to date (this was built using Node.js v23.5.0).

-Step 4: Ensure npm is up to date (v11.0.0 was used here).
+**Step 4:** Ensure npm is up to date (v11.0.0 was used here).